pro7357/chatpaste/README.md

 To use ChatPaste, follow these steps:
 1. Open terminal, set environment variable:
-  `export WEBPASTE_TOKEN=chats`
+- `export WEBPASTE_TOKEN=chats`
 2. Run webpaste.
-ChatPaste is hardcoded to use port 8080.
-  `webpaste`
+-  `webpaste`
-  or
+-  or
-  `webpaste | tee -a save_file.txt`
+-  `webpaste | tee -a save_file.txt`
 3. Open the chat conversation in ChatGPT.
 4. Click on the ChatPaste icon in your Chrome toolbar.
 All chats will be printout to terminal.

-### Live log
+### Live chats
+Live log printout the chats to terminal as soon as the chat fully posted.
 1. Edit the title of chat conversation, add `[token]`
+2. Open terminal, set environment variable:
+- `export WEBPASTE_TOKEN=token`
+3. Run webpaste.
+-  `webpaste`
+-  or
+-  `webpaste | tee -a live_file.txt`
+4. Start chatting.

+### Notes
-Note1: For button, the token is hardcoded, `chats`.
+- For button, the token is hardcoded, `chats`.
 For live log, you can put any token in the bracket.
-Note2: The `[token]` is the switch that ChatPaste use to start live log.
+- The `[token]` is the switch that ChatPaste use to start live log.
+- ChatPaste is hardcoded to use port 8080.

 ## License